 Horse and dog

-Earlier this year, researchers in Italy discovered that dogs and horses may share a common language of play.
+Researchers in Italy discovered that dogs and horses may share a common language of play.
 Despite the difference in size, overall behavior, and evolutionary paths between the two animals, it seems that they are able to correctly identify and mimic each other’s signals.
 If these findings are indeed true, it would indicate that separate species may actually be able to communicate in ways we’ve never before understood.

 You may also like: States with the best and worst animal protection laws